jakobalejandre/v_plotter/README.md

 6. TODO: Have this be connected to a temperature sensor, so that this can plot a temperature function in real time for extended periods.

 ## Additional Notes
 This is still a work in progress.
-A video that shows an early stage of my initial testing can be found [here] (https://youtu.be/Jd8q3qR4iCs).
+A video that shows an early stage of my initial testing can be found [here](https://youtu.be/Jd8q3qR4iCs).